gohugoio/hugo/content/community/contributing.md

   * Have test cases for the new code.
 If you have questions about how to do it, please ask in your pull request.
   * Run `go fmt`
   * Squash your commits into a single commit.  `git rebase -i`.
 It's okay to force update your pull request.
-  * Make sure `go test ./...` passes, and go build completes.
+  * Make sure `go test ./...` passes, and `go build` completes.
 Our Travis CI loop will catch most things that are missing.
 The exception: Windows.
-We run on windows from time to time, but if you have access please check on a Windows machine too.
+We run on Windows from time to time, but if you have access, please check on a Windows machine too.

 ## Contribution Overview